ericchen321/DroidNative/docs/pre-processing.md

 - They used the on-host option for batch production;
 - They used ART in Android 5.1.1_r4 to convert their samples

-So we also used the on-host option with Android 5.1.1_r4 for preprocessing.
+So we also used the on-host option with Android 5.1.1_r4 for pre-processing.

-This documentation explains where our already-produced oat-txt files are produced, and procedure to produce oat-txt files.
+This documentation explains where our already-produced oat-txt files are stored, and procedure to produce oat-txt files.

 ## ALREADY-PRODUCED OAT-TXT FILES (Updated by Aug 23, 2019)